garrotte13/TurretPod/faq.md

 Two reasons this mod can be required:

-Vanilla Factorio doesn't make vehicles much useful: car is good until armor-MK2 and fusion reactor are made, tank is almost never used.
+- Vanilla Factorio doesn't make vehicles much useful: car is good until armor-MK2 and fusion reactor are made, tank is almost never used.
 Factorio has a lot of ways of play, but some are not motivated (except driving through creep in tank is much better than by foot+exo).
 This mod gives these vehicles some advantages.
-And keep game balance (some challenge, not a fan of spidertrons at game start).
+And keep game balance (some challenge, I'm not a fan of spidertrons at game start).
 Building Time mod fan? - I welcome you!

-Love vehicle-based nests clearing, but even in multiplayer one player controls all weapons and can use only one (switching weapons also returns barrel to default position).
+- Love for vehicle-based nests clearing, but even in multiplayer one player controls all weapons and can use only one at a moment (switching weapons also returns weapon barrel to default position loosing precious time).

 ## Requirements